dmarnerides/pydlt/docs/source/quickstart/workflow.rst

 Logging
 ------------------------

-Use the :class:`dlt.util.Logger` to create CSV logs.
+:class:`dlt.util.Logger` can be used to create CSV logs.

 .. code-block:: python3